Zeriuno/regexone/lessons.md

 \.        - the dot
 \.$       - ending with the dot
+.+\.      - any character, one or more, ending with a dot
 \W$       - ending with a non alphanumeric character .{3}\.    - three characters and then a dot